 Obviously, my number one recommendation is to not participate in illegal drug use.

 If you were injured at work and tested positive for marijuana or your treating doctor’s drug test comes back positive, you should seek legal help immediately.
+For help with your workers’ compensation claim you should click here or call us at (804) 755-7755 for a free consultation.

 About the Author: Michele Lewane